 If you have ever wondered, "What should I do if I chip my tooth?" this information is good to keep in your back pocket.
 We always welcome your calls, questions, and visits to our dental office in Fort Lee.
 This guide should be a reference point, but ultimately, you should still visit the dentist.

 Rinse your mouth with warm saltwater.
 This will help remove debris, any surface blood, and reduce the chance of developing an infection.

 Place a piece of gauze or a cool rag in your mouth and press on the area that is bleeding.
 Applying light pressure may also help ease any discomfort being caused by the tooth being chipped and the dentin being exposed.
-As a family dentist that serves residents of the 07024 zip code and surrounding areas, we have found this to be particularly useful for helping our young patients take their mind off their discomfort.
+As a family dentist that serves residents of Fort Lee and surrounding areas, we have found this to be particularly useful for helping our young patients take their mind off their discomfort.

 You can purchase dental cement at many drugstores and use it to temporarily cover the damaged tooth.
-As a cosmetic dentist in Fort Lee New Jersey, we would prefer to simply treat your tooth and restore it immediately.
+As a cosmetic dentist, we prefer to simply treat your tooth and restore it immediately.
 However, if you are traveling, have a busy day at work, or simply cannot find the time to come in, this is a useful temporary solution.
 Just be sure to visit Fort Lee Family Dental the next day.

-Call our cosmetic dental services office at 201-620-9772 and schedule an appointment to be seen right away.
+Call our cosmetic dental services office at 201-620-9772 and schedule an appointment to be seen as soon as possible.
 We will do our best to work around your schedule so you can have your tooth restored immediately.
-We provide emergency dental services, so we leave room in our schedule for last-minute appointments.

 Ways We Restore Chipped Teeth